Rocche/HiSchool/README.md

 # HiSchool

-To start this project, you need to do the following instructions:
+To start this project, you need to do the following instructions from the HiSchool folder:

         cd ./backend/
         npm install